adjoeio/dynalake/README.md

 applymapping2 = Filter.apply(frame = applymapping1, f = lambda x: x.updatedat < 1562148836036 , transformation_ctx = "applymapping2")
 ```

-This line tells the Glue Job to filter data based on updatedat.
+This line tells the Glue Job to filter data based on updatedat timestamp.
 We then write this data from the initial import in a `dt=00000000` directory.
 Now we have the complete DynamoDB data of the table.

 ### Converting the data into another data format
 The data in S3 will be in gzipped JSON format.
 However there are other data formats like Apache Parquet or ORC that are more efficient to query.